Pedda1712/THWS-MAI-ReDU-Portfolio-2/README.md

 The ```ParticleSet``` class is the actual Particle Filter implementation.
 Because we divided our World into initialization and transition classes, the particle filter can use the same code for the transition as the world.
 Note that we only use the code: The ParticleSet contains a transition object that captures what we *assume* about the environment (can differ from the transition used in the actual world).
 In particular, the ParticleSet will use a ```StochasticBallArenaProcess```, that adds noise onto the velocity before transition to enable hypothesis exploration.

 The ```BallEstimator``` will estimate N ball positions and velocities from a set of particles by utilizing KMeans clustering on the particle positions from the particle set.
+We tried Gaussian Mixture Models as an alternative extraction approach but got similar results at worse execution speeds.

 ### Simulation
 The ```Simulation``` class orchestrates the entire process: It will initialize true ball positions and transition them each step with a ```BallArenaProcess``` instance.
 It will generate observations from the true states by using ```MultiBallSensor```, and run the four steps of the ```ParticleSet ```.
 The ```ParticleSet``` uses a ```StochasticBallArenaProcess``` with the assumed world parameters and parametrizable non-determinism.
 Finally, ```BallEstimator``` is used to fetch ball positions and velocities from the particle filter at each step.